Searching for Bobby Fischer: Plot

 As a remedy, Fred dedicates Josh entirely to Bruce's teaching regimen, and at Bruce's request, Josh is forbidden from playing any more games with Vinnie.
 Bruce's relationship with Josh grows cold and misanthropic as Bruce seeks to harden Josh's competitiveness.
-When Bruce berates Josh by showering him in "meaningless xeroxes" of a certificate that Bruce had previously told Josh was a special award, Bonnie kicks Bruce out of the house.
+When Bruce berates Josh by showering him in "meaningless Xeroxes" of a certificate that Bruce had previously told Josh was a special award, Bonnie kicks Bruce out of the house.

-Fred and Josh reconcile, with Fred assuring Josh that he loves his son, even if he isn't a chess champion.
-Josh is allowed to resume playing chess with Vinnie and his enthusiasm for the game returns.
+Fred and Josh reconcile, with Fred assuring Josh that he loves his son, even if he is not a chess champion.
+And when Josh is allowed to resume playing chess with Vinnie, his enthusiasm for the game returns.

-Josh attends the National Chess Championship tournament, where he and Bruce reconcile.
-In the final game, Josh faces off against Jonathan Poe, another young prodigy whose talent has intimidated Josh throughout the movie.
-Josh's use of Vinnie's reckless tactics causes him to lose his queen early in the game; however, they later earn him an advantage when he is able to claim Jonathan's queen.
+Josh attends the National Chess Championship, where he and Bruce reconcile.
+In the final tournament game, Josh is paired against Jonathan Poe, another young prodigy whose talent has intimidated Josh.
+The game is a back-and-forth struggle: Josh's use of Vinnie's reckless tactics causes him to lose his queen early in the game, but he follows up with more tactics to win Jonathan's queen.
+The game continues into a complex endgame.
+After an overconfident move from Jonathan, Josh remembers Bruce's disciplined teachings, and uses them to calculate a path to an assured victory.
+Before executing the sequence, he offers his opponent a draw.
+Jonathan, insulted, and not realizing his own predicament, refuses.
+Josh plays out a winning combination and wins the game.

-Jonathan makes a late-game blunder and Josh draws on Bruce's disciplines to recognize that he can seize an inevitable victory.
-Instead, Josh offers his opponent a draw.
-Jonathan, not realizing his own predicament, refuses.
-The game proceeds and Josh wins.
+Development

-The film ends with Fred and Bonnie looking on proudly, as Josh encourages his young friend, Morgan, by telling him: "You're a much stronger player than I was at your age."
+In 1972, American chess champion Bobby Fischer traveled to Reykjavík, Iceland, for a match in the World Chess Championship 1972 with Boris Spassky.
+Fred Waitzkin was smitten by the game as he was swept up in the nationwide excitement at the time, and inspired by Fischer's charisma, began to study the strategy of chess.
+He realized he lacked the necessary talent to be a champion and left off, but his interest was revived a decade later when his son showed interest and talent.